Building Authority as a Financial Advisor

 A financial advisor was competent but invisible.
 10 clients, referral-dependent, slow growth.
 Wanted to attract 50-100 higher-net-worth clients.

-They chose specialization: early-stage tech executives (common in their city).
+They chose specialisation: early-stage tech executives (common in their city).

 Changes made: